lucono/xtypejs/docs/Usage.md

 // Switch on the result of xtype.which() to handle only valid input scenarios
 // without first performing extensive type checking and data validations.

-switch (xtype.which(item, ['multi_char_string', 'positive_integer', Product])) {
+switch (xtype.which(value, ['multi_char_string', 'positive_integer', Product])) {

     case 'multi_char_string':
-        // Fetch and display product using item as the product name
+        // Fetch and display product using value as the product name

     case 'positive_integer':
-        // Fetch and display product using item as the product id
+        // Fetch and display product using value as the product id

     case Product:
-        // Product object received, so just display product
+        // value is a Product object, so just display it

     default:
         // Handle invalid value.. cannot display product